 Lord Vishnu Facts

-- On one of the backhands, he holds the shell of a white snail, or sankha, which transmits the primordial sound of Om, and on the other the disc, or chakra – a reminder of the cycle of time – which also deadens the weapon he uses against blasphemy.
-The other hand holds the lotus which means noble existence, and the mace, which denotes punishment for indiscipline.
+On one of the backhands, he holds the shell of a white snail, or shankha, which transmits the primordial sound of Om, and on the other, the disc, or chakra – a reminder of the cycle of time – which also deadens the weapon he uses against blasphemy.
+The other hand holds the lotus, which means noble existence, and the mace, which denotes punishment for indiscipline.

 Lord Shiva Facts

-- Shiva sometimes sits on a tiger skin, which symbolizes passion.
+Shiva sometimes sits on a tiger skin, which symbolizes passion.
 And the fact that he sits on it symbolizes victory over passion.
-They say that this skin was ripped from a tiger, which was sent to Shiva by men, angry that their wives were too eager for him.
+They say that this skin was ripped from a tiger sent to Shiva by men, angry that their wives were too eager for him.
 Shiva coped with the beast, as, apparently, with his passion.

-- Shiva loves to dance tandava – a dance that allows him to gain energy for the next act of destruction/creation.
-The dance is performed for defeating the demon of ignorance.
-Nataraja, Shiva as a cosmic dancer is a very popular subject of figurines.
+Shiva performs tandava – a dance that allows him to gain energy for the next act of destruction/creation.
+The dance is performed to defeat the demon of ignorance.
+Nataraja, Shiva as a cosmic dancer, is a very popular subject of figurines.

 Only God Shiva and Goddess Shakti can hold Trishul.
 Others cannot even touch Trishul as no one has the power to carry the tremendous energy of Trishul.
 Trishul (three thorns) of Shiva removes the three Gunas, namely Rajas, Tamas, and Sattva.
 Three thorns in Trishul indicate the three eyes of Shiva, and Shiva is indicated as Trikala darshi (who knows the past, present, and future).
-Once a Trishul is released from the hand of Shiva, it cannot be brought back until the task is completed by the Trishul.
+Once a Trishul is released from the hand of Shiva, it cannot be brought back until the Trishul completes the task.

-- Shiva and his consort Parvati are represented in the form of Ardhanarishvara, which is a half male, half female icon.
-The concept of masculine energy (Purusha) and feminine energy (Prakriti) of the universe in synthesis.
-On another level, it is also used to mean that in a marital relationship, the wife is half of the husband and has equal status.
+Shiva and his consort Parvati are represented in the form of Ardhanarishvara, which is a half male, half female icon.
+The concept of the universe’s masculine energy (Purusha) and feminine energy (Prakriti) in synthesis.
+On another level, it is also used to mean that the wife is half of the husband in a marital relationship and has equal status.
 For this reason, Shiva-Parvati is often considered an example of a perfect marriage.

-- Shiva’s body is stained with ash.
+Shiva’s body is stained with ash.
 An important fact is that these ashes are usually from the cemetery.
-This is in line with the Hindu philosophy of life and death that death is the ultimate reality of life.
+This aligns with the Hindu philosophy of life and death that death is the ultimate reality of life.
 Everything, in the end, turns to ash, and the Lord himself goes beyond the circle of life and death.